Vehicles Covered in this Guide

 - Front & Rear: 18x8.5" ET35 or ET38 with 225/40-18 tires

 - Typically a direct fit.
 Certain compounds that run wider-than-average may require front negative camber.

 - 235/40-18 tires can be a direct fit, but we strongly suggest dialing in front and rear negative camber to prevent rubbing.
 Amount of camber varies depending on tire brand and ride height.

-- 245/35-18 tires require at least -1.5 degrees of front camber, and -1.8 degrees of rear camber depending on tire brand and suspension setup.
+- 245/35-18 tires require at least 1.5 degrees of front negative camber, and 1.8 degrees of rear negative camber depending on tire brand and suspension setup.

-- 255/35-18 tires require at least -2.2 degrees of front camber and -1.8 degrees of rear camber depending on tire brand and suspension setup.
+- 255/35-18 tires require at least 2.2 degrees of front negative camber and 1.8 degrees of rear negative camber depending on tire brand and suspension setup.

 - Front & Rear: 18x8.5" ET45 with 225/40-18 tires